Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 Smoking or vaping

-You can treat our Live Cured Flower just like other top shelf flower.
-Not only does Cryo Cure’s have undeniable shelf appeal, but consumers notice the difference from the get-go.
+You can treat Live Cured Flower just like other top shelf flower.
+It has undeniable shelf appeal, and consumers notice the difference from the get-go.
 For rollers or people who vape, Live Cured Flower offers a discerning experience unlike anything else they’ve tried before.

-Live Cured Flower contains rich terpene profiles for an unforgettably flavorful and aromatic session.
-Labs have found elusive monoterpenes in this flower, terpenes that normally evaporate off at room temperatures.
+Live Cured Flower contains a rich terpene profile for an unforgettably flavorful and aromatic session.
+Labs have found elusive monoterpenes in this flower, terpenes that normally evaporate off at room temperature.
 One example, Delta-3 Carene, has been studied for its impact on bone health.

 Along with monoterpenes, Live Cured Flower preserves cannabinoids in their acidic state before they’re converted into active cannabinoids.
 High levels of THC-A, CBD-A, and CBG-A, just to name a few, can be found in Live Cured Flower.

-And most importantly, Live Cured Flower makes for a smooth smoking experience.
+Perhaps most importantly, Live Cured Flower makes for a smooth smoking experience.
 It breaks apart nicely, making it ideal for packing a bowl or rolling a joint with ease.
 There’s no grinder necessary, either – the flower is soft enough to come apart with your hands without losing its integrity.
 Just be sure to store it properly, away from heat and light.
-There’s no need to freeze, refrigerate, or “rehydrate” Live Cured Flower – all it needs is a cool, dark storage spot in a sealed container.
+There’s no need to freeze, refrigerate, or “rehydrate” this specially cured cannabis – all it needs is a cool, dark storage spot in a sealed container.

 Extraction

 Live Cured Flower can be used to produce live resin extract without the use of chilling material columns or using cold solvent.
 This saves processors the costs of using expensive chillers while seeing production increases of up to 500%.
-The starting material never leaves the cold chain process until the point of extraction leaving the resulting crude to have the same properties of fresh frozen extract.
+The starting material doesn’t leave the cold chain process until the point of extraction, leaving the resulting crude to have the same properties of fresh frozen extract.

 Extractors can create all sorts of concentrates from Live Cured Flower, not just live resin.
-Cryo Cured flower is regularly used to create diamonds and other types of concentrates, used in edibles, to create tinctures, and much more.
+This flower is regularly used to create diamonds and other types of concentrates.
+It’s also used to create edibles, tinctures, and much more.

-• Appearance: Color, size, and shape are typically the easiest ways to differentiate premium cannabis flower like Live Cured Flower from standard options.
-Live Cured Flower is generally known for its glistening, frosty coating of trichomes, too.
+Color, size, and shape are typically the easiest ways to differentiate premium cannabis flower like Live Cured Flower from standard options.
+In particular, Live Cured Flower is known for its glistening, frosty coating of trichomes.

-• Scent: Our Live Cured Flower offers a strong, fresh scent that’s much more alluring than traditionally cured cannabis, which can lose some of its smell as terpenes evaporate off during the hang-drying process.
-Formulated with terpene protection in mind, the Cryo Cure process preserves significant terpene content, the driver behind the smell and flavor of any cultivar.
+Live Cured Flower’s strong, fresh scent is much more alluring than that of traditionally cured cannabis, which can lose some of its smell as terpenes evaporate off during the hang-drying process.
+Formulated with terpene protection in mind, this top shelf flower is exceptionally high in terpene content, the driver behind the smell and flavor of any cultivar.

-• Texture: Cryo Cure’s Live Cured Flower offers a texture that’s not too dry, retaining just the right level of moisture to make it easy to work with without encouraging molds and mildews.
-While traditional cannabis flower may range in consistency, premium cannabis flower will generally be sticky and spongy but still dry enough to produce a “snap” when broken apart.
+Live Cured Flower’s texture isn’t overly dry.
+This flower retains just the right level of moisture to make it easy to work with without encouraging mold and mildew.
+While traditional cannabis flower may range in consistency, premium cannabis flower will be sticky and spongy but still dry enough to produce a “snap” when broken apart.

-• Consumption experience: The smooth smoke – with no grassy taste – is unlike any other flower out there.
-But it’s not just how it feels, but the consumption experience itself.
-By stabilizing the curing process, Cryo Cure’s Live Cured Flower offers a rush of therapeutic cannabinoids and a bounty of terpenes that are full of flavor.
+The smooth smoke – with no grassy taste – is unlike any other flower out there.
+And it’s not just how it feels – it’s the consumption experience itself.
+The stabilized curing process behind this flower ensures a rush of therapeutic cannabinoids and a bounty of terpenes that are full of flavor.
 The process even preserves rare and fragile terpenes not found in other flower.

 Live Cured Flower from Cryo Cure

 Cryo Cure is proud to have perfected our patented process to manufacture premium Live Cured Flower.
-In addition to cutting the time and hassle of drying and curing, Cryo Cure can yield the same results every time, making it reliable and suitable for a standardized process and consistency.
-A quality grow can reach new heights when it undergoes the Cryo Cure process.
+In addition to cutting the time and hassle of drying flower and then curing it, Cryo Cure yields the same results every time, making it reliable and suitable for a standardized process and consistency.
+A quality grow will reach new heights via the Cryo Cure process.

 The Science Behind Couch Lock